Professor Christopher Jackson

 - Efficacy of Activated protein C to treat Diabetic Leg ulcers - a randomised, controlled clinical trial; Jackson C, Fulcher G, Wraight P, March L, Cooper A; National Health and Medical Research Council (NHMRC)/Project Grants.

 - IncuCyte FLR Microscope System and Cell Incubator; Baxter R, Marsh D, Jackson C, O'Neill C, Ashton A, Howell V; Clive & Vera Ramaciotti Foundation/Awards for Biomedical Research: Major Equipment.

 - IncuCyte FLR Microscope System (Essen Bioscience); Marsh D, Baxter R, Morris J, Jackson C, Howell V; National Health and Medical Research Council (NHMRC)/Equipment Grants.

-- Role of Activated protein C in treatment of bisphosphonate-induced diseases including osteonecrosis of the jaw; Jackson C, Park S, Sambrook P; Korean Research Foundation/Research Support.
+- Role of Activated protein C in treatment of bisphosphonate-induced diseases including osteonecrosis of the jaw; Jackson C, Park S, Sambrook P; National Research Foundation of Korea/Research Support.